NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/development/03_wsl_vscode.md

 - Zsh includes more features and is the default shell on other popular Linux distros such as Arch Linux

-- To replace Bash as Ubuntu's default shell, install zsh:
+- To replace Bash as Ubuntu's default shell, first install zsh:
   ```console
   sudo apt install zsh
   ```